EgoCross: Benchmarking Multimodal Large Language Models for Cross-Domain Egocentric Video Question Answering: EgoCross Dataset

-\paragraph{QA Task Taxonomy.} Following Principle (3), we aim to construct diverse QA pairs to comprehensively assess model capabilities.
-As illustrated in Figure~\ref{fig:task_taxonomy}, our evaluation framework is built around four core task categories: \textit{Identification}, \textit{Localization}, \textit{Prediction}, and \textit{Counting}.
+\paragraph{QA Task Taxonomy.} Following Principle \ding{174}, we aim to construct diverse QA pairs to comprehensively assess model capabilities.
+As illustrated in Fig.~\ref{fig:task_taxonomy}, our evaluation framework is built around four core task categories: \textit{Identification}, \textit{Localization}, \textit{Prediction}, and \textit{Counting}.
 Tailored to address the unique challenges of each domain, we further decompose these four broad categories into 15 specific sub-tasks, collectively forming a comprehensive evaluation framework.
+In the following, we provide an overview of the 4 core tasks.
+Detailed sub-tasks and representative examples can be found in Fig.~\ref{fig:task_taxonomy} and Appendix.

 \begin{itemize} \item \textbf{Identification.} Identification tasks evaluate a model's ability to recognize objects, actions, and events within a video.
-These tasks require domain-specific knowledge and adaptation to subtle differences in object properties or actions across contexts. \item \textbf{Localization.} Localization tasks assess a model's ability to identify the precise spatial or temporal location of objects, actions, or interactions. \item \textbf{Prediction.} Prediction tasks are designed to test a model's ability to forecast future actions or outcomes based on the current content. \item \textbf{Counting.} Counting tasks are proposed to evaluate a model's ability to track and count distinct instances or occurrences over time. \end{itemize}
+These tasks require domain-specific knowledge and adaptation to subtle differences in object properties or actions across contexts.
+For example, in surgical scenarios, instruments like forceps and scissors share similar shapes and colors, placing high demands on the models. \item \textbf{Localization.} Localization tasks assess a model's ability to identify the precise spatial or temporal location of objects, actions, or interactions.
+These tasks require the model to understand spatiotemporal relationships and adjust to the variations in object positioning and motion patterns across different environments.
+In industrial assembly, for example, locating tools or components in a cluttered workspace is particularly challenging due to partial occlusions and rapid movements of small objects. \item \textbf{Prediction.} Prediction tasks test a model's ability to forecast future actions or outcomes based on the current content.
+Thus, models are expected to grasp the underlying procedural or causal relationships in unseen domains.
+For example, in surgery, predicting the next phase of the procedure, such as transitioning from suturing to wound closure, relies on models' understanding of established surgical patterns, which can vary significantly across different domains like industrial assembly or extreme sports. \item \textbf{Counting.} Counting tasks evaluate a model’s ability to track and count distinct instances or occurrences over time.
+These tasks require precise identification and temporal aggregation of visual elements, which becomes increasingly complex when dealing with fast-paced or dynamic scenarios.
+In extreme sports, for example, counting the number of tricks or jumps requires tracking high-velocity actions and differentiating between overlapping movements in a dynamic, cluttered environment. \end{itemize}